podium-lib/podium-lib.github.io/docs/api/layout.md

 The type field provides a hint for further use of the script in the layout.
 Typically this is used in the document template when including the `<script>` tags or when optimizing JavaScript assets with a bundler.

-### .css(options)
+### .css(options|[options])

-Sets a relative or absolute URL for a CSS (Cascading Style Sheets) asset.
+Set relative or absolute URLs to Cascading Style Sheets (CSS) asset for the layout.

-The value will be available for the document template to include.
-The method can be called multiple times to add multiple entries.
+When set the values will be internally kept and made available for the document template to include.

+The method can be called multiple times with a single options object to set multiple assets or one can provide an array of options objects to set multiple assets.

 #### options